brainspinner/cvasl/README.md

     {

-        'root_mri_directory': '/mnt/data',
-        'preprocessed': '/mnt/data/preprocessed',
-        'models': '/mnt/data/models',
-        'output': '/mnt/data/output',
+        'source_data': '/mnt/source_data',
+        'raw_data': '/mnt/data/raw_data',
+        'explore_asl': '/mnt/data/derivates/explore_asl',
+        'cvage': '/mnt/data/derivates/cvage',
+        'cvage_inputs': '/mnt/data/derivates/cvage/cvage_inputs',
+        'cvage_outputs': '/mnt/data/derivates/cvage/cvage_outputs',

     }

-The file is read as follows: if the files specifies `root_mri_directory` directory, then the missing entries are assumed to be relative to the root.
-You don't need to specify all entries.
+The file is read as follows: if the file only specifies `raw_data` directory, then the derivative missing entries are assumed to be relative to the root in a BIDS compliant format order You don't need to specify all entries.
+If you do, you can overwrite the ALS-BIDS format order but this is not reccomended.

 ### Test data

-You can get test data by ...
-(TBA)
+You can get test data by contacting the cvage team.
+Please email Dr. Moore at c.moore@esciencecenter.nl

 ## Getting started